-You might have heard that the ocean is just reflecting the color of the sky, and while this is true to a certain degree, it is not the actual answer to why the sea is blue.
+You might have heard that the color of the ocean is just reflecting the color of the sky, and while this is true to a certain degree, it is not the actual answer to why the sea is blue.

 From the coast, the sea does appear to change color when the sky is grey and overcast or when orange and pink hues glitter on the water during sunrise and sunset.